Gun culture in the United States: American militia culture

 The American hunting and sporting passion comes from a time when the United States was an agrarian, subsistence nation where hunting was a profession for some, an auxiliary source of food for some settlers, and also a deterrence to animal predators.
 A connection between shooting skills and survival among rural American men was in many cases a necessity and a rite of passage for manhood.
 Hunting endures as a central sentimental component of a gun culture to control animal populations across the country, regardless of modern trends away from subsistence hunting and rural living.

 The militia spirit derives from an early American dependence on arms to protect themselves from foreign armies and hostile Native Americans.
 Survival depended upon everyone being capable of using a weapon.
 Before the American Revolution there was neither budget nor manpower nor government desire to maintain a full-time army.
 Therefore, the armed citizen-soldier carried the responsibility.
-Service in militia, including providing one's own ammunition and weapons, was mandatory for all men.
+Enrollment in the militia was mandatory for most men, and the enlisted were responsible for providing their own weapons and ammunition.
 Yet, as early as the 1790s, the mandatory universal militia duty gave way to voluntary militia units and a reliance on a regular army.
 Throughout the 19th century, the institution of the civilian militia began to decline.

 Closely related to the militia tradition was the frontier tradition with the need for a means of self-protection closely associated with the nineteenth-century westward expansion and the American frontier.
 In popular literature, frontier adventure was most famously told by James Fenimore Cooper, who is credited by Petri Liukkonen with creating the archetype of an 18th-century frontiersman through such novels as The Last of the Mohicans (1826) and The Deerslayer (1840).

-Scotch-Irish Americans arguably best epitomized this frontier spirit.
-Emigrating from areas of Ireland and Scotland which had historically been economically poor and violent, these immigrants brought with them an intense pride, individualism and love of guns which would shape future decedent's views and help form the origin of American gun culture.
+Scotch-Irish Americans emigrated from areas of Ireland and Scotland that had historically been economically repressed and subject to violence.
+These immigrants brought with them an intense pride, individualism and love of guns which would shape future descendants' views and help form the origin of American gun culture.
 Settling in Appalachia, the Scots-Irish would lead the push westward and eventually populate a band stretching from Appalachia to Texas and Oklahoma, and particularly after the Dust Bowl into Southern California.